 Flower meanings have fascinated people for centuries, and they even play a large role in William Shakespeare’s works.
 Bouquets make great gifts, and it is important to know what your bouquet symbolizes.
 Many people also want to dress up their gardens with flower symbols that represent them.
 Roses tend to have special meanings, as do flowers used in weddings.
 Another important area of flower symbolism is the meaning of birth month flowers.

-- White rose: purity, innocence, reverence, silence
+- White rose: purity, innocence, reverence, a new beginning, a fresh start.

 - Pink rose: grace, happiness, gentleness